Net Metering

 How much does solar cost?

-Connexus Energy will not publish cost of solar because we do not sell or market solar generation and pricing can vary between suppliers.
+Connexus will not publish cost of solar because we do not sell or market solar generation and pricing can vary between suppliers.
 You may call one of our Member Service Specialists to discuss what we see as trends, however contact a solar energy supplier for actual pricing.

 Will you buy back my excess electricity?

-Connexus Energy will buy back excess energy generated by renewable energy systems that is not consumed for systems less than 40 kW in size.
+Connexus will buy back excess energy generated by renewable energy systems that is not consumed for systems less than 40 kW in size.
 See Connexus Energy rates for available rates.
 This does not include energy storage that is discharged by an energy storage system.

 Do I need to have it inspected?